nktknshn/idrive-cli/README.md

 # Unofficial ICLoud drive cloud built on icloud.com/drive API

+## Overview

+This is a client for ICloud Drive built on the top of non public API.
+It tries to make as less API requests as possible by using cache.

 ## TODO:
 - verify extension before uploading to APP_LIBRARY
 - upload multiple files